cisco-ie/ios-xr-grpc-python/README.md

 Contact: kkumara3@cisco.com

-This is a small repo testing GRPC in python for the IOS-XR end node.
-This setup is currently working in the IOS-XRv on vagrant.
+This is a small repo showing how to use GRPC in python for the IOS-XR end node.The repo is consisted of three main componenets, the compiled pb2 file from the IDL, a python client accessing the pb2 file, and an example python file.

-To get started with IOS-XRv on Vagrant: https://xrdocs.github.io/

 The example is a small python file showing how to set up the connection and use one of the rpc calls.
 Please look at the unit-testing and client page for more rpc calls.
+At the bottom of the repo, there is a walkthrough of how to create your own client.

 If you find any problems with this repo, please file a bug so I can fix it.
 If you need help, feel free to contact me.